pivotal/docs-tap/app-sso/service-operators/cors.hbs.md

     allowAllOrigins: true
 ```

+> **Caution** Do not allow all origins in production environments.

-You must use `allow-unsafe-cors` annotation when defining all origin allowance.
+You must use the `allow-unsafe-cors` annotation when allowing all origin allowance.
 The `AuthServer` sends the `Access-Control-Allow-Origin: *` HTTP response header.

 Requirements for allowed origin designations include:

 - Only `allowOrigins` or `allowAllOrigins` is allowed to be set.
 - When using `allowAllOrigins`, you must explicitly set annotation `sso.apps.tanzu.vmware.com/allow-unsafe-cors: ""`.
-  This is an acknowledgement that using `allowAllOrigins` is inherently unsafe.
+  This is an acknowledgement that using the `allowAllOrigins` is inherently unsafe.

 ## <a id="client-authentication"></a>Client authentication